userfrosting/learn/pages/08.cli/02.custom-commands/docs.md

 }
 ```

->>>>> Because of PHP class inheritance, you must extend the last class in the chain.
-Since the `Account` sprinkle extend the class from the `Core` sprinkle, your sprinkle should typically extend the class from the `account` sprinkle, aka `UserFrosting\Sprinkle\Account\Bakery\BakeCommand`.
+[notice=note]Because of PHP class inheritance, you must extend the last class in the chain.
+Since the `Account` sprinkle extend the class from the `Core` sprinkle, your sprinkle should typically extend the class from the `account` sprinkle, aka `UserFrosting\Sprinkle\Account\Bakery\BakeCommand`.[/notice]

 The main `BakeCommand` class contains many methods you can use to insert your command in the right place in the _baking_ process.